 and a funny Tweet about the subject:

 That’s where Go enters the picture.
 One of Go’s reasons for existence is to make developers more productive, limit the number of ways you can do something and have a very opinionated view of the world at the compiler level.
-I fought Go internally for a while.
+I pushed back on Go adoption internally for a while.
 I worried about splintering even more, having another language for people to learn as we already had quite a few technologies in play.
 We have an internal policy about looking at adopting new technologies when you have at least 3 people willing to support it at 3am if there’s a production issue.
 After much prod’ing (thanks Sean Berry) and getting past that 3 number, I dug in to the Go world and saw it solved a lot of issues I had with Scala at the organizational scaling level.

 Fast build times, small binaries, one file, built in formatting, great tooling, built in test framework, race detector, visual profilers, a nice concurrency model?
 Wow, sold!
 We did a sample project in Go that was successful, then another, then another, expanded out the number of developers we had on Go and it started to become the language of choice people wanted to write in.
 You can jump into any Go project and know immediately what it’s doing.
 Do I miss immutable types and some of the great features of Scala?
 Sure do, but I think the maintainability side of the story is too great to overlook with Go.
 We’ve seen faster ship times, better stability and better test coverage being written.